 Capacity: 80

 Description: The Grade II listed Victorian Pump Room opposite the magnificent Grade I Crescent was constructed in 1894.
-This light and inspiring heritage venue is in the heart of Buxton, within walking distance of the railway station, a University of Derby campus, the Opera House and the Pavilion Gardens.
-Great central location just in front of the newly opened Buxton Crescent Hotel.
+This light and inspiring heritage venue is in the heart of Buxton, within walking distance of the railway station, the Opera House and the Pavilion Gardens.
+Great central location just in front of the Ensana Buxton Crescent Hotel.

 90 sq. metres of floor space: theatre, boardroom, horseshoe, classroom and cabaret style set up possible.